yina-quique/repositorio/docs/04-citations.md

 *Note:* We tried to make gender-neutral sentences in Spanish (grammatically speaking), but some sentences have grammatical gender markers (e.g., estoy preocupad**a** vs. Estoy preocupad**o**).

-There are two files: one with feminine gender markers and one with masculine gender markers.
+There are two files: one with feminine gender markers (fem.colpkg) and one with masculine gender markers (mas.colpkg).
 For example, the feminine file has sentences like *estoy tranquila* and the masculine file has sentences like *me siento solo.*

 Still, the differences between these two files are minimal since most of the sentences are shared. **Select the file with which you identify yourself and download it to your computer.**

-Download the repository here: <https://drive.google.com/drive/folders/1UgL4qijIzZTPCvqIir-spHCznOdJrdf8?usp=sharing>
+Download the repository here (download either fem.colpkg or mas.colpkg) <https://drive.google.com/drive/folders/1UgL4qijIzZTPCvqIir-spHCznOdJrdf8?usp=sharing>

 ## Double click the file you downloaded.